stereotype441/language/resources/type-system/inference.md

 For this reason, local type inference is described procedurally, using a recursive algorithm.
 Each recursion step is applied to a single syntactic element (statement, expression, or collection element), and is known as _inferring_ that structure.
+Each recursion step produces, as output, a compilation artifact, designated `m`, abstractly representing the code produced by the compiler for that syntactic element.
+Some recursion steps accept additional inputs (inference contexts) and/or produce additional outputs (static types).

 The text below describes the precise set of steps required to infer each syntactic structure, based on its form, including the order of recursive applications of local type inference.

+### Static Invocation Inference

+A large component of the procedure for local type inference involves application of the following algorithm, known as the "static invocation inference" algorithm.
+Static invocation inference takes the following inputs:

+- An inference context `K`.

+- A type `F`, which is either a function type or the type `dynamic`.

+- A sequence of `n` types `T_i` (`n` may be zero).

+- A sequence of `m` expressions `e_i`, and associated optional names `n_i` (`m` may be zero).

+- A combinator `C`, which takes as input a list of types and a list of compilation artifacts, and produces a compilation artifact as output. _This can be thought of as a function that executes at compile time, combining together the sequences of instructions representing small parts of the program into larger sequences of instructions.
+In practice, it's not necessary for the compiler to operate by combining compilation artifacts in this way; it's merely a convenient form in which to specify the compiler's behavior._

+It produces, as output:

+- A compilation output, `m`.

+- A static type, `T`.

+The algorithm is as follows:

+- Downwards inference.
+TODO(paulberry)

 ### Expression type inference